Become a Resident Advisor (R/A) at Rainy Hall

 - RAs must have an active e-mail account and will be expected to check it on a daily basis and respond when appropriate.

-- Staff meetings, floor and/or building meetings
+- Staff meetings, floor and/or building meetings when planned

 - Floor interaction and special programs